open-cqrs/opencqrs-samples/03-sagas/README.md

 - They only exist in memory, thus the reader/book-correlation (realized via fields inside the bean) would be lost in case of an erroneous JVM-shutdown, requiring some further external infrastructure (such as a DB or Redis) for persistence
 - OpenCQRS-Eventhandlers require their parent classes to be singleton beans (Spring's default), whereas saga-beans would have to be instantiated on a per-request basis (i.e. request-scoped).

 Thus, the approach chosen here is to model saga-coordinators/orchestrators as their own subject alongside the existing domain-entities.
-In specific case, we call this new subject-type: `Loan`.
+In our specific case, we call this new subject-type: `Loan`.

 ## Happy Paths